ingGibran/ingGibran/README.md

     * Developed the frontend of an internal system (SIGO).
     * Maintained and updated existing systems using Java and Python.
 * **Python Instructor:** Taught a 2-week online Python course.
-* **Competitive Programming:** Regular participant in national contests, practicing algorithms in Python and Java.
+* **Competitive Programming:** Regular participant in TecNM national contests, practicing algorithms in Python and Java.
-* **Student Chapters:** Active member of AI 🤖, Algorithms, and Innovation chapters.
+* **Student Chapters:** Active member of AI, Algorithms, and Innovation chapters.

 ---